Fluid Viscosity Prediction Leveraging Computer Vision and Robot Interaction: Related Works

 \textbf{Fluid Modeling and Property Prediction: } Due to the importance of understanding the behaviors of different fluids and their properties, much work has focused on modeling fluid dynamics and estimating fluid properties.
 For modeling fluid dynamics, the works of P. Pranshu et al. \cite{pant2021deep} and D. Shu et al. \cite{shu2023physics} both aim to reduce the computational cost of Navier-Stokes equation-based fluid simulations in Computational Fluid Dynamics (CFD).
 In the works of Z. Li and A. B. Farimani \cite{li2022graph}, they propose Fluid Graph Networks (FGN) to provide a computationally efficient point-based fluid simulator while improving the accuracy and stability of incompressible fluid simulation.
-For vision-based approaches that fit more into the scope of our work, J. Assen et al. \cite{Visual_perception} train a deep neural network to predict fluid viscosity from image sequences of a simulation-based dataset of fluid splashing, pouring, and stirring.
-While this pipeline proved effective at predicting viscosity, the data is entirely collected from a simulation, which avoids many of the key challenges of handling real-world fluid data.
-The work of S. Kv and V. Shenoy \cite{Analysis_Liq_visc} presents a vision-based pipeline for viscosity prediction leveraging the principle of dispersion of incident light.
-This is an interaction-free technique to estimate viscosity, as the dispersion of light is directly related to the fluid viscosity.
-They hand-design features to collect from the refracted images of different fluids and train a neural network to predict the viscosity from these features.
-While this method to predict viscosity is effective, it requires a very specific experimental setup.
 In H. J. Huang et al. \cite{Tactile_sensing}, researchers propose a pipeline to predict viscosity through interaction by relating the force measurements when shaking a container of fluid to viscosity.
-Specifically, they leverage GelSight \cite{yuan2017gelsight}, a visuo-tactile sensor, to sense the force changes caused by the bulk fluid movement.
-They fit a Gaussian Process Regression model to estimate the liquid properties from these force signals.
+Specifically, they leverage GelSight \cite{yuan2017gelsight}, a visuo-tactile sensor, to sense the force changes caused by the bulk fluid movement, and fit a Gaussian Process Regression model to estimate the liquid properties from these force signals.